 Nominating and Corporate Governance Committee (Number of meetings held during 2023: Seven).
 During 2023, our Nominating and Corporate Governance Committee consisted of Ms. Keegan (chair), Ms. Ward, Ms. Humphrey, Mr. Henry, and Mr. Adame, each of whom our Board of Directors determined to be "independent," as defined under and required by the rules of the Nasdaq Stock Market.
-The Nominating and Corporate Governance Committee is responsible for, among other things, identifying individuals qualified to become members of the Board of Directors; recommending to the Board of Directors nominees for each election of directors; developing and recommending to the Board of Directors criteria for selecting qualified director candidates; considering committee member qualifications, appointment and removal; recommending corporate governance principles, codes of conduct and compliance mechanisms; providing oversight in the annual evaluation of the Board of Directors and each committee; and overseeing the Company's environmental and social sustainability initiatives.
+The Nominating and Corporate Governance Committee is responsible for, among other things, identifying individuals qualified to become members of the Board of Directors; recommending to the Board of Directors criteria for selecting qualified director candidates; considering committee member qualifications, appointment and removal; recommending corporate governance principles, codes of conduct and compliance mechanisms; providing oversight in the annual evaluation of the Board of Directors and each committee; and overseeing the Company's environmental and social sustainability initiatives.